emuskardin/CatIO-MBD-Framework/README.md

     INTEGER,
     ENUM
 }
 ```

+##ModelData
+Model is described in data class ModelData.
+Each model consist of
+* Components which are going to be read during simulation
+* Mode Assigment Variables
+* Parameters of the model
+* Inputs of the model

 GUI form FmiDataExtractor can be used for easier extraction of data.
 If values are provided to mode assigment variables, parameters and inputs mixed level covering array can be created for the model and used for automatic generation of abductive model.